This topic lists the prerequisites that you must read before configuring your Hyper-V hosts for backup.

 - Ensure that you log in as an administrator to the Hyper-V host that you want to back up.

-- Phoenix agent interacts with Volume Shadow Copy Service to back up your data.
+- Hybrid Workloads agent interacts with Volume Shadow Copy Service to back up your data.
 To ensure successful backups, make sure that the Volume Shadow Copy Service is running.

-- For Druva Phoenix to use the Resilient Change Tracking (RCT) feature:
+- For Druva to use the Resilient Change Tracking (RCT) feature: